fwollatz/MLinPractice/Documentation.md

 - label frequency classifier: parameters - `seed`
   - a second baseline classifier option
 - minority vote classifier: parameters - `seed`
-  - implemented out of curiosity of using a minority classifier as baseline, but dismissed due to poor performance
+  - implemented out of curiosity as another baseline option, but abandoned due to the poor performance
 - k-nearest neighbor classifier: parameters - `k`
 - complement naive bayes: parameters - `alpha`, `fit_prior`, `norm`
     - it was chosen because it is known to work with an imbalanced dataset like the current dataset
 - decision tree classifier: parameters - `criterion`, `splitter`, `max_depth`, `class_weight`
   - `max_depth`: to limit the tree in depth.
-Used for investigating overfitting issues
+Used for investigating the overfitting issue
   - `criterion`: use a different quality measure for the splits.
-We introduced the entropy option to use the information gain instead of the gini impurity
+We chose the entropy option to use the information gain instead of the gini impurity
   - `splitter`: use a different split strategy.
-We introduced the random option to use instead of the best split with the hope to tackle overfitting.
+We adopted the random option instead of the best split with the aim to tackle overfitting.
-  - `class_weight`: we introduced this option to tackle the imbalance problem of the dataset.
+  - `class_weight`: we added this option to tackle the imbalance problem of the dataset.
 - random forest classifier: parameters - `criterion`, `bootstrap`, `max_depth`, `n_estimators`, `class_weight`
   - `criterion`: same reasoning as for the decision tree classifier
   - `max_depth`: same reasoning as for the decision tree classifier
   - `n_estimators`: choose the number of trees/estimators in the forest.
 Introduced for investigating effects on overfitting and performance.
   - `class_weight`: same reasoning as for the decision tree classifier
   - `bootstrap`: whether to use the whole dataset to build each tree or sample a subset of it for each tree.
-  - Unfortunately due to file size restriction were not able to observe results for optimizing the parameters of this classifier
+  - Unfortunately due to file size restriction, we were not able to observe results for optimizing the parameters of this classifier
 - support vector classifier: parameters - `c`, `gamma`, `kernel`
   - it was chosen as it is effective in high dimensional space.
 Yet, possibly due to the large number of data points, the required training time was significantly higher than anticipated.
 Eventually, due to the grid wall time, the trainings were terminated and we had to abandon svc.
   - GridSearchCV was used for hyper-parameter tuning.
 For each combination of the values of *c*, *gamma*, and the choices of *kernel*, a svc model is evaluated.
 It took significantly more time than expected on IKW grid to evaluate even a model with one combination (roughly at least one hour).
 We had to abandon the grid search of svc in the end.